opencog/sensory/DesignNotes-K.md

 In this implementation, `this` holds the handle to the thing being streamed, and `ReadStream` plucks out one item at a time from the object being read.
-This provides a reasonable implementation for those classes that do not provide thier own implementation.
+This provides a reasonable implementation for those classes that do not provide their own implementation.

-Classes that do provide thier own implementation typically return a ContainerValue (QueueValue or UnisetValue).
+Classes that do provide their own implementation typically return a ContainerValue (QueueValue or UnisetValue).
 The ReadStream is a plain LinkValue.
 So one minor question mark: Should it have been a ContainerValue instead?
 Right now, that extra complexity seems